 The En'owkin Centre (hereafter referred to as En'owkin) is a dynamic institution, which puts into practice the principles of self-determination and the validation of cultural aspirations and identity.
 An Indigenous cultural, educational, ecological and creative arts organization, En'owkin plays a lead role in the development and implementation of Indigenous knowledge and systems, both at the community and international levels.

 The word En'owkin is an Okanagan concept, which describes a respectful dialogue of clarification, conflict resolution and group commitment, to come to the best solution; essentially, consensus.

 Located on the Penticton Indian Band reserve, En'owkin's unique building design reflects a traditional Okanagan winter home also known as a pit house.
 It is a gathering place where families and community members can replenish themselves spiritually and is also a teaching place where story, co-operation, craft and artistry come together.

-- Operate a program for culture and literacy, archives, and educational resources for the benefit of all peoples requiring such information.
+- Operate a program for arts, culture and literacy, archives, and educational resources for the benefit of all peoples requiring such information.

 - Operate and offer umbrella services to language, culture and arts associations and collectives to encourage and foster higher levels of professionalism.

 PROVIDE the educational needs and programs of the Indigenous people with full participation by the Elders, the parents and the community.

 ENHANCE the mental, physical, emotional, spiritual and social needs of our people by preserving and reinforcing Indigenous culture, practice and teachings.

 DEVELOP and implement community based education programs, which focus on the needs of the Indigenous community and are controlled and monitored at the community level.